Feeling a chill because you’re getting error code 223 from your Lennox® furnace?

 This is telling you your furnace’s low pressure switch is open.
-Due to the malfunction, your system will not work for your protection.
+Due to the failure, your system will not work for your protection.

-Trust the Experts at Midway Services to deal with mending this furnace error.
-Our NATE-certified technicians are among the elite in the industry when it comes to recognizing and repairing furnace problems.
+Turn to the Experts at Midway Services to deal with mending this furnace error.
+Our NATE-certified technicians are among the elite in the industry when it comes to recognizing and repairing furnace issues.

 Your satisfaction is essential to our business.
 That’s why we back our furnace repair work in Clearwater with a 100% Satisfaction Guarantee* for a year.